Where to Start (Part 2)

 Writing that first line.

-As previously mentioned, one’s first line(s) need not be plot specific, nor allude to any sort of inciting incident.
-But the opening of any story should be, must be, profound.
+One’s first line(s) need not be plot specific, nor allude to any sort of inciting incident.
+However, the opening of any story should be, must be, profound.
 Poignant.
 Riveting.
 Either in-your-face riveting or very subtly so.
 Teasing.
 Provocative.
 Your opening’s sole intent is to immediately immerse readers in whatever impending story you’re about to present.
 Personally, I often fool around with my opening, tweaking, nudging or even re-writing that damn sentence over and over, even after I’ve finished several drafts.
 And yet, somehow, I eventually find the perfect (for me) expression.

 How important is your first line?
 Important enough to be Rule #2: Make your story’s first line enticing enough to immediately hook readers.
 (The only line as important is your story’s last line.
 So the same rule apply.)